 Plenty of websites and mobile apps will reward you for doing your normal grocery shopping.
-Ibotta and Checkout 51 reward you for buying certain items.
+Ibotta rewards you for buying certain items.
 Nielsen Homescan rewards you for scanning certain items.
 InboxDollars rewards you for using its coupons.
 You can even combine Ebates with Raise.com to shave a percentage off your grocery totals.

 2. Keep an Eye on Price Changes